ORNL/cpp-proposals-pub/D1673/blas_interface.md

    algebra, and can also serve as a building block for tensor operations.

+4. The C++ Standard Library includes plenty of "mathematical functions."
+Linear algebra operations like matrix-matrix multiply are at least as broadly useful.

 Linear algebra has had wide use in C++ applications for nearly three decades (see [P1417R0](wg21.link/p1417r0) for a historical survey).
 For much of that time, many third-party C++ libraries for linear